 This requires the Chief Executive to accumulate Mitchells & Butlers shares to the value of a minimum of 250% of salary (200% of salary for the CFO) through the retention of shares arising from share schemes (on a net of tax basis) or through market purchases.
-Phil Urban's shareholding at 30 September 2023 was 148% of his basic annual salary (2022 119.3%) and Tim Jones's shareholding was 133% of his basic annual salary (2022 109.6%) and as a result the shareholding guideline is not met at this time.
+Phil Urban's shareholding at 28 September 2024 was 246% of his basic annual salary (2023 148%) and as a result Phil Urban has not met the shareholding guideline at this time.
+Tim Jones's shareholding was 229% of his basic annual salary (2023 133%) and as a result Tim Jones has met the shareholding guideline.
+Shareholdings are calculated based on the average share price over the final three months of the financial period; for FY 2024 this was 299.7p (FY 2023 219.8p).
 In line with the remuneration policy, no shares can be sold until the guideline is met and post-cessation holding requirements are in place.